top of page

 Impressum Datenschutz

-| Perceptual Structuralism™ — coined and structured by the artist in 2025
+| Perceptual Structuralism™ — introduced by the artist in 2025

 • Instagram